brimac1634/vc-cam/README.md

-    -Run "flutter doctor" in the terminal to ensure that everything required is installed properly -(Optional) Add/Install flutter plugin with VS Code if you wish to see the code in a neatly formatted manner -In the terminal, run "flutter run".
+    -Run "flutter doctor" in the terminal to ensure that everything required is installed properly -(Optional) Add/Install flutter plugin with VS Code if you wish to see the code in a neatly formatted manner -Clone repository locally and cd into it's root folder -In the terminal, run "flutter run".
 If you already have a simulator open, it will open there.
 If you have a real phone plugged in, it will open on your real phone.
 If running on a real device, I suggest running "flutter run --release" so that the app will remain on the phone even after unplugging.

 -What is the process to deploy/release the mobile app to the Google Play or Apple Store?